best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 In analysis, code is a set of human-readable instructions that tell a computer how to carry out our analysis.

+### Program

+A main script that can contain statements, functions and methods.
+The main script may import functions and methods from other scripts.
+This is the script that would be run by the user/orchestration tool.

 ### Scripts

 A script is a single file containing code.
 Code in scripts can be run interactively or procedurally.

+### Module

+A module is a script grouping related functions and/or classes that are reused across larger programs.
+It may also include statements used to initialise the module when it is imported in another script.

 ### Notebooks